justinrubek/nixos-configs/README.md

 ## features

+In addition to the workstations, the servers are configured to provide the pieces of a HashiCorp stack (currently a work in progress).

 - packer images for NixOS on a cloud host
 - terraform configuration to provision cloud VMs from a base image and other infrastructure
 - [deploy-rs](https://github.com/serokell/deploy-rs) for managing nixos and home-manager configurations